talon-one/talon_go/docs/ManagementApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **SearchCouponsAdvancedApplicationWideWithoutTotalCount**
-> InlineResponse2005 SearchCouponsAdvancedApplicationWideWithoutTotalCount(ctx, applicationId, optional)
+> InlineResponse2005 SearchCouponsAdvancedApplicationWideWithoutTotalCount(ctx, applicationId, body, optional)
 Get a list of the coupons that match the given attributes in all active campaigns of an application

 Gets a list of all the coupons with attributes matching the query criteria in all active campaigns of an application